Black pepper: Postclassical Europe

+Archaeological evidence of pepper consumption in late medieval Northern Europe comes from excavations on the Danish-Norwegian flagship, Gribshunden, which sank in the summer of 1495.
+In 2021, archaeologists recovered more than 2,000 peppercorns from the wreck, along with a variety of other spices and exotic foodstuffs including clove, ginger, saffron, and almond.
+The ship was carrying King Hans to a political summit at the time of its loss.
+The spices were likely intended for feasts at the summit, which would have included the Danish, Norwegian, and Swedish Councils of State.

 China

 It is possible that black pepper was known in China in the second century BCE, if poetic reports regarding an explorer named Tang Meng (唐蒙) are correct.
 Sent by Emperor Wu to what is now south-west China, Tang Meng is said to have come across something called jujiang or "sauce-betel".
 He was told it came from the markets of Shu, an area in what is now the Sichuan province.
 The traditional view among historians is that "sauce-betel" is a sauce made from betel leaves, but arguments have been made that it actually refers to pepper, either long or black.